 Touch, Pen, and Voice Input

 Windows 11 improves support for touch and pen inputs, making it a versatile and user-friendly operating system for touchscreen and digital pen devices.
-These functions are especially beneficial for 2-in-1 laptops, tablets, and touchscreen monitors.
+This feature, in particular, will significantly enhance your experience when you use 2-in-1 laptops, tablets, and touchscreen monitors.

 OneDrive Integration